 - John F. Kennedy Profile in Courage Essay Contest $500 - 10,000 scholarships.

 - Ron Brown Scholar Program for African American applicants.

 - https://www.dosomething.org/us/about/easy-scholarships for students who volunteer

-- JCI Senate Scholarship Application based on grades, leadership.
+- JCI Senate Scholarship Application based on grades, leadership, financial need.

-- The Point Foundation is accepting applications for scholarships from lesbian, gay, bisexual, transgender, queer and allied people who are planning to enroll in some form of higher education next year.
+- The Point Foundation is accepting applications for scholarships from lesbian, gay, bisexual, transgender, queer who are planning to enroll in some form of higher education next year.

 January 15 Deadline

-- Those with Multiple Schlerosis or who have a parent with MS. Apply online.
+- Those with Multiple Sclerosis or who have a parent with MS. Apply online.